-- Where did you grow up and where have you lived in your adult life?
+- Where did you grow up and where have you lived as an adult?

 - What are your hobbies?

-- Approximately when did you join the U.S. Constitution Themed Book Club?
+- Approximately when did you join The Meet and Eat Book Club?

-- What is your favorite book that you read in your book club and why?
+- What is your favorite book read in book club and why?

 One of my favorite books our book club read was Educated by Tara Westover.
 It was a shocking portrait of a dysfunctional family and the difficulties a young woman had escaping its influence.
 The father was a textbook bipolar disorder patient who tried to control his wife’s and children’s lives.
 I was fascinated by how some family members tolerated and even defended his dangerous, destructive and life-threatening behavior.